Defending Clients Charged For Driving Impaired By Drugs

 Penalties for OUI may include:

-You need an experienced Manchester OUI drug lawyer to evaluate possible defense strategies and help you mount a strong defense.
-There are a few possible defense strategies to drug charges that are not possible in alcohol-related cases.
+I can evaluate possible defense strategies and help you mount a strong defense.
+A few possible defense strategies to drug charges are not possible in alcohol-related cases.
 For example, drug testing doesn’t indicate when the drug was taken, so there is no way for the prosecution to prove definitively that the person was impaired at the time of the arrest.

 One major problem with OUI cases is the difficulty in proving impairment.
 As with alcohol-related offenses, someone suspected of driving under the influence is subject to field sobriety testing.
 There are a few different tests that are used to determine physical impairment.

 At Attorney Joseph Kelly Levasseur, PLLC, I take a strategic approach to each case.
-I will examine the reason the police gave for stopping you to ensure that your constitutional rights were not violated and how impairment was determined to look for opportunities to challenge or suppress evidence.
-Throughout the entire legal process, I am accessible to my clients, so you will always know the status of your case.
+I will examine the reason the police gave for stopping you to ensure that your constitutional rights were not violated, and I will inspect how impairment was determined to look for opportunities to challenge or suppress evidence.
+Throughout the legal process, I am accessible to my clients, so you will always know the status of your case.